 Audio-visual equipment technicians set up, operate and maintain audio-visual (AV) equipment for use in a variety of situations, from business presentations to concerts and sporting events.
 This equipment may include lighting, projectors, video systems, microphones and recording instruments.
 Some AV technicians are employed by specific venues, such as convention centers, while others are self-employed or work for AV companies.

-The U.S. Bureau of Labor Statistics (BLS) reported, as of May 2015, that AV equipment technicians earned a median annual salary of $41,440 (www.bls.gov).
-The BLS also reported that the number of jobs in this area was expected to grow 12% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported, as of May 2018, that AV equipment technicians earned a median annual salary of $43,660 (www.bls.gov).
+The BLS also reported that the number of jobs in this area was expected to grow faster than average by 8% from 2018-2028.

 Some communications technologies degree programs offer more writing, editing and journalism courses, which may lead to a technical writing career.
 Technical writers rely on their communication and research skills in order to effectively present information in clear terms.
 These professionals may work in fields such as healthcare, engineering or internal communications, and be responsible for conveying complex information, found in manuals or technical guides, in a more accessible manner.

-As of May 2015, the BLS reported that technical writers earned a median annual salary of $70,240.
-Jobs for technical writers are expected to grow 10% from 2014-2024, a rate roughly on par with the national average for all jobs.
+As of May 2018, the BLS reported that technical writers earned a median annual salary of $71,850.
+Jobs for technical writers are expected to grow 8% from 2018-2028, a rate faster than the national average for all jobs.

 TV reporters research potential stories, collect information and write scripts to inform their audiences on local, domestic and international news.
 These professionals may be focused on a specific sector in the economy, such as the automobile or fashion industry.
 They may also cover broader fields, such as politics or healthcare.
 In order to gather information, TV reporters may need to travel and interview people involved in the story.
 They may also work with news writers and editors to make sure that stories are accurate and grammatically correct.